What Is It Like To Live In Vancouver BC

 Thanks to the surplus of attractions and media attention, there are always fun events going on in the city.
 Still, locals greatly appreciate the fact you don’t have to go far to escape the buzz of urban life.

 Vancouver is one of Canada’s warmest cities, but residents still get to enjoy the beauty of all 4 seasons.
-On average, the city sees around 11 days of snowfall per year, totaling an annual average of 38.1 cm of snow.
+On average, the city sees around 11 days of snowfall per year, totalling an annual average of 38.1 cm of snow.
 As for rain, Vancouver gets an average 41.67 inches of rainfall per year.

 The average annual temperature is 51.95 °F, and the average low temperature is 41.8 °F.